Jamin Davis: Professional career

+Washington Football Team / Commanders

-Davis was selected by the Washington Football Team in the first round (19th overall) of the 2021 NFL Draft.
+Davis was selected by the Washington Football Team in the first round (19th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 Davis took over as the starting middle linebacker over Cole Holcomb, who suffered an injury, in the Week 10 game against the Philadelphia Eagles.
 In it, he recovered a fumble that put the Commanders in position to kick a field goal in a victory over the Eagles.
 He was placed on injured reserve on January 7, 2023, finishing the season with a team-leading 104 tackles, two fumble recoveries, and three sacks.

+On April 25, 2024, the Commanders declined the fifth-year option on Davis' contract.
+He moved to defensive end in the offseason.
+Davis was released on October 22.
+He appeared in five of seven games and recorded 12 tackles.

+Green Bay Packers

+On October 29, 2024, Davis was signed to the Green Bay Packers practice squad.

+Minnesota Vikings

+Davis signed with the Minnesota Vikings on November 26, 2024, after an injury to Ivan Pace Jr. He was released on December 28.

+New York Jets

+On December 31, 2024, Davis was claimed off waivers by the New York Jets.
+On March 19, 2025, Davis re-signed with the Jets on a one-year contract.
+He was released on August 24.

+Las Vegas Raiders

+On October 8, 2025, Davis signed with the Las Vegas Raiders' practice squad.
+He was promoted to the active roster on November 11.

 Personal life

 Davis' childhood nickname was "Shadow", named after Shadow from the Sonic the Hedgehog video game franchise.
 He received the nickname from a close friend and partner in track sprinting nicknamed Sonic, as the two characters are rivals in the franchise.
 Davis majored in community and leadership development at Kentucky and wore 44 as his Wildcats uniform number to honor his grandmother who died at age 44.
 He was interning at an attorney's office in Lexington, Kentucky, prior to the start of the COVID-19 pandemic in 2020.
 Davis is a fan of NASCAR, with his favorite driver being Jimmie Johnson.

+On March 28, 2022, Davis was cited with his second reckless driving charge after being caught driving 114 miles per hour in Loudoun County Parkway.
+On August 1, 2023, Loudoun County district court issued him a guilty verdict, resulting in Davis receiving a 30-day jail sentence, a fine, and a suspension of his driver's license.
+Davis' case was up for review two days later, but the review was given a continuance to August 31.
+Davis' appeal was originally set for a jury trial scheduled for March 4, 2024, but his appeal was settled three days earlier.
+On March 1, 2024, in exchange for Davis pleading guilty to reckless driving, he was sentenced to a six-month suspension of his driver's license, a $2,500 fine along with additional court costs, and mandatory community service and avoided a jail sentence.